Trade directory · South Portland metro · Maine

 Do I need a license to do landscaping work in South Portland, ME?

-Maine doesn't require a general landscaping license, but you need a Commercial Applicator License from the Maine Board of Pesticides Control for any pesticide or herbicide application.
-This requires passing an exam and annual renewal.
+Maine does not require state licensing for general landscaping contractors.
+However, you need Commercial Applicator License from Maine Board of Pesticides Control for pesticide applications, requiring written exam and continuing education credits.

 Q/02